Can Old Tests Do New Tricks for Resolving SWE Issues?: Approach

-\textbf{Greedy-Total Algorithm.} We further introduce a greedy-\textit{total} variant algorithm (Algorithm~\ref{alg:greedy-total}).
-Unlike the greedy-\textit{additional} algorithm (Algorithm~\ref{alg:greedy-add}), it does not consider test coverage against the uncovered lines in previous iterations; instead, it ranks tests by their \emph{total} coverage of all lines in suspicious functions.
-The algorithm first collects each test’s total number of covered lines (lines~3--5).
-At each iteration, it identifies the set of tests tied for the highest total coverage (line~9), and updates the cumulative coverage with the lines covered by this set (line~10).
 If coverage increases, the non-improvement counter is reset (lines~11--12) and tie handling proceeds: when the tie size is at most three, those tests are added directly to the minimized suite (lines~13--14); otherwise, an LLM breaks the tie and selects the top candidate test methods (lines~15--16).
 If no new coverage is added, the non-improvement counter is incremented (lines~18--19).
 The tests in tie are removed from the pool (line~21) at the end of each iteration.
 This process terminates after three consecutive non-improving iterations or when no test methods remain, and finally returns the minimized regression test suite (line~23).

 Figure~\ref{fig:greedy-example} highlights the difference between the two greedy algorithms.
 For greedy-\textit{additional}, after \emph{Iter~1} selects $T_1$, the lines covered by $T_1$ are removed from the uncovered set; the coverage of the remaining tests is recomputed on the remaining lines, which can reshuffle the ranking (e.g., $T_3$ becomes the best choice in \emph{Iter~2}).
 This repeats until no test adds new coverage.
 For greedy-\textit{total}, tests are ranked once by their \emph{total} coverage over all suspicious lines and then taken in that fixed order across iterations (e.g., $T_1$, then $T_2$).
 During each iteration, previously covered lines are \emph{not} removed.
 The process stops after three consecutive non-improving iterations or when no more tests remain in the loop.